Hendrix-CS/csci235/modules/nodes2.md

 * The robot normally drives straight.
 * However, if it encounters a hazard, it turns 90 degrees, then resumes driving forward.
+* Implement this approach as follows:
+  * The node has a `bool` instance variable indicating whether it saw a hazard.
+Initally, this variable is `False`.
+  * The node has a `float` instance variable indicating the robot's goal heading.
+Initially, this variable is `None`.
+  * Set this variable to `True` in the hazard detection callback whenever a genuine hazard is encountered.
+  * In the odometry callback:
+    * If a hazard was encountered, set the goal heading to be the current heading minus &pi;/2, being sure to normalize the result.
+    * If the goal heading is defined (i.e. is not `None`):
+      * Tell the robot to turn with a negative angular velocity.
+      * If the current heading minus the goal heading is less than zero, reset the goal heading to `None`.
+    * Otherwise, tell the robot to go straight.
 * The program has a `curses` UI:
   * It displays its current odometry and whether it is contacting a hazard.
   * If you press the `q` key, the program ends.